The material is available via our webinar library.

 - FWI and LSM considerations also increasingly influence the design of marine seismic surveys.
 FWI is a catalyst to acquire very long offsets and LSM provides an opportunity to compensate for various deficiencies in how seismic data were acquired.

-In this three-part FWI webinar, viewers will enjoy a visual tour of how FWI works at the fundamental level, with insights into various challenges that must be overcome for FWI to be robust and efficient.
+In this three-part FWI series, viewers will enjoy a visual tour of how FWI works at the fundamental level, with insights into various challenges that must be overcome for FWI to be robust and efficient.

 Learn how artifacts can disguise themselves as 'high-resolution' geological features and see how both low and high-frequency seismic interpretation pursuits can be augmented by FWI—with certain caveats.